Provision of information on the procedure

 Information at the registration stage

 Upon registration, asylum applicants receive an information leaflet from AIMA, informing them of their rights and duties during the asylum procedure and the provision of reception conditions.
 According to AIMA, the leaflet is available in several languages but it did not specify which ones.
-In CPR’s experience, the leaflet is distributed to asylum applicants and it is available at least in Portuguese, English, French, Russian and Arabic.
+In CPR’s experience, as of December 2025 the leaflet is distributed to asylum applicants and it is available at least in Portuguese, English, French, Russian and Arabic.
 The information contained however is brief and not considered user-friendly, particularly in the case of unaccompanied children.

 AIMA asserted that upon registration applicants receive information on their rights and duties and may request clarifications.
 AIMA also reported that if the information is not available in the applicant’s main language, interpretation is provided.[7]